SAP-archive/teched2020-INT167/exercises/ex1/README.md

 After completing these steps you will have defined a rule that will trigger the action we created in the previous step.

-1, Click Rules, and then click +.
+1. Click ————Rules, and then click +.

 ## Summary